-Delight in the Charm of an Old-Fashioned Christmas at Hearthside House Museum
+Home for the Holidays at Hearthside House Museum

 Improve listing Presented by

-To reserve in advance and purchase tickets for any of the December openings, visit www.hearthsidehouse.org
+To reserve in advance and purchase ticket, visit www.hearthsidehouse.org

 The award-winning Hearthside House Museum is decorated and managed by the Friends of Hearthside, an all-volunteer organization that has worked to preserve the Town-owned historic house and the other historic properties at the Great Road Heritage Campus at Chase Farm Park, that includes the Pullen's Corner Schoolhouse, the Hannaway Blacksmith Shop, the Moffett Mill as well as the Hearthside House Museum.
 Funds raised through the tours and events support programming to keep history alive.
 For more information, www.hearthsidehouse.org, email info@hearthsidehouse.org, or call the museum at 726-0597.